goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 139. Refactoring Stream Creation

 - `StreamCreate` is no longer going to be showing a form.
 So we don't need a filed or redux form anymore.
-- We need to import `StreamCreate` component.
+- We need to import `StreamForm` component.
 - We don't need to render an error and inputs anymore.
 - We are not going to show a form, Field and button anymore.
 So entire jsx inside of render method can be removed.
 - And we will replace that with just enough to show the form and a header at the top.